vb-consulting/pdd-demo/Database/README.md

 <!-- comment on function "reporting"."chart_top_10_comapnies_by_employees"() is @until-end-tag; -->
 Top 10 comapnies by number of current employees.
-Json object where lables are companies name and it onyl have one series with the number of current employees for each company.
+Json object where lables are companies name and it only have one series with the number of current employees for each company.

 - Returns JSON schema: `{"labels": [string], "series: [{"data": [number]}]"}`